Skip to content

 Flags:

---output Output directory (default: build/darwin)
+--output Output path for entitlements.plist (default: build/darwin/entitlements.plist)

 Presets: